Like any other type of pet, dogs can exhibit territorial behavior, particularly regarding meals.

 This is especially true for older children.
 It’s possible that a child could get hissed at or even bitten as a result of this.

-It’s not just youngsters that need to be aware of this protective behavior; adults can also get caught in the crossfire.
+It is not just youngsters who need to be aware of this protective behavior; adults can also get caught in the crossfire.

-It all comes down to the dog’s level of self-assurance in their ability to eat with no problems and their level of ease in their environment and among the people that share their home.
+It all comes down to the dogs’ level of self-assurance in their ability to eat with no problems and with ease in their environment and among the people who share their home.

 Causes of Food Aggression in Dogs